 If you consistently find yourself sending emails across timezones, it can be a pain to keep manually working out the time difference when scheduling messages.

-Here’s where Right Inbox can help you.
+Here’s where email scheduling from Right Inbox can help you.
 With its Send Later feature, you can not only automate the send times of your messages, but you can also select the timezone to ensure your email lands at the right time for your recipient.
 Here’s how:

 1. Download the Right Inbox free Chrome extension here.